-- The state reimburses the county 50 percent of the supervisor of assessment's salary if the supervisor of assessment establishes a level of assessments between 311/3 percent and 351/3 percent of market value. - Supervisor of assessments, township assessors, and multi-township assessors receive a performance bonus if they meet certain criteria.
+- The state reimburses the county 50 percent of the chief county assessment officer's salary if the chief county assessment officer establishes a level of assessments between 311/3 percent and 351/3 percent of market value. - Chief county assessment officers, township assessors, and multi-township assessors receive a performance bonus if they meet certain criteria.

-Step 4 Levy
+Step 4